openstack-archive/fuel-specs/specs/7.0/node-custom-attributes.rst

 * Custom node labels management in UI should be covered by functional tests.
 * Python unit tests for the REST API and DB change are also required.
+* Python unit tests for deployment and provisioning serializers are required.
 * Custom node labels management in CLI should be covered by unit tests.

 Acсeptance Criteria